gaurav-raval/React-Router/README.md

 2. Nested Routes: Creates parent-child relationships between routes, enabling features like layouts and shared components.

-3. Active Links: Introducing components (Link and NavLink) that automatically apply styles, highlighting the active link based on the current URL.
-Say goodbye to confusion and hello to a visually enriched user experience! 🎨
+3. Active Links:
+Provides components (Link and NavLink) that automatically apply styles to indicate the active link based on the current URL.
+Enhances user experience by visually highlighting the current page.

 4.GitHub API Integration: fetches followers and profile photo from my github profile using github api